sfapstl/Python/Web Scraping/README.md

 # Python Web Scraping Project

-In this project, I scraped data from a webpage containing a list of the 100 largest companies in the United States.
+In this project, I scraped data from a webpage containing a list of the 100 largest companies in the United States by revenue.

 First, I imported the BeautifulSoup and Requests libraries for web scraping.